peterhuyxuan/WebsiteForCampaign/README.md

 # WebsiteForCampaign
-Website to campaign for Co-President of CSE Society in 2020
+Website to campaign for Co-President of the Computer Science and Engineering Society in 2020

 Link to hosted website: http://cgi.cse.unsw.edu.au/~z5061984/